Retirement - frequently asked questions

 An individual is receiving Pension Credit from DWP.
 If they take tax-free lump sum from their drawdown plan but zero drawdown income, will their Pension Credit remain unaffected?

 DWP will assume they’re receiving a ‘notional’ income from their drawdown plan and calculate the Pension Credit (and any other means-tested benefits they receive) accordingly, regardless of the amount of drawdown income they're actually taking.
-‘Notional’ income is an amount equivalent to the income that the individual would receive if they had bought an annuity.
+‘Notional’ income is an amount equivalent to the income the individual would receive if they had bought an annuity.
 DWP will also take capital of more than £10,000 into account, so their tax-free cash could also have an effect.

 When an individual takes all their pension benefits as cash, how will it be taxed?